carlchanme/wrench-it-website/README.md

 ## 📄 License

 This project is proprietary and confidential.
-All rights reserved by WrenchIt.
+All rights reserved by WrenchIT.

 ## 👥 Team

 - **Carl Rodriguez** - Lead Developer
-- **WrenchIt Team** - Development & Design
+- **WrenchIT Team** - Development & Design

 ## 📞 Support